 - All liaison committee members are volunteers, and we are given no budget… At the moment, any expenses we incur come out of our own pockets.
 There is some talk of giving each of the 28 cities a (limited) budget to use at our disgression...

-2. AEA has launched an *Official* Facebook group for Equity Members!
+1. AEA has launched an *Official* Facebook group for Equity Members.
 The group is called “Equity’s Stage Door.”
 The main purpose of this group is to create a community of members to discuss issues, engage in conversation, and find out relevant Union business.
 This is a community intended only for Equity Members, so entry into the group is monitored.

-- Our AEA SM Subcommittee met again to discuss the upcoming SPT contract negotiations.
-As the ones “on the ground”, their insight and input is incredibly valuable!
-Their questions and concerns have been passed along to Chicago.
-If you are an AEA Stage Manager, or know someone who is, contact us so we can add them to this list of amazing union members!
+3. We have a local SM subcommittee.
+If you are an AEA Stage Manager, or know someone who is, contact us so we can add them to our list of amazing union members.

 1. Did you know that, generally, AEA actors have first right to audition slots?!
 If a theatre says that their audition slots are full, but they have Non-Union or EMC actors signed up, they may have to bump someone so you can be seen.